How effective are they really?

 Linton explains the downsides of simulated attacks in a blog post: Linton argues that there is no convincing evidence that simulated phishing tests can reduce the actual frequency of successful phishing attacks in organizations.
 A study from 2021 concluded that such exercises do not really make employees more resistant to phishing attempts.
 In his opinion, the biggest disadvantage of this practice is the negative impact on morale.

-However, Dr. Hellemann admits: “It is important – and I fully agree with Matt Linton – that companies should not demand error-free behavior from their employees, should not punish clicking on phishing emails and should not create a climate that positions phishing simulations as a “test” for employees.”
-“Phishing simulations that are carried out for this purpose or just to fulfill any compliance requirements will not reduce the risk in the long term, but may even increase it.
+However, Dr. Hellemann admits: “It is important – and here I fully agree with Matt Linton – that companies should not demand error-free behavior from their employees, should not punish clicking on phishing emails and should not create a climate that positions phishing simulations as a “test” for employees.”
+And: “Phishing simulations that are carried out for this purpose or only to fulfill any compliance requirements will not reduce the risk in the long term, but may even increase it.
 The days of simple “phishing tests” should really be long gone.”

 Instead, Dr. Hellemann recommends: “If phishing simulations are understood as part of a comprehensive learning strategy in which employees can test their knowledge and behaviour in an everyday attack situation and in an anonymous and fear-free space, risk metrics can be minimized in the long term.”